railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 what is required of his group by his management at the bottom of the form.
 At the top of the form there is a place for assigning project work in detail to each member of department.

-If you don't have to plan time to work on a final draft you can do it on an analytic account that relies on child accounts.
+If you do not have to plan time to work on a final draft you can do it on an analytic account that relies on child accounts.
 This means that you can create plans to meet top-level objectives of the senior management team and then cascade them down through the different departments to establish a time budget for each employee.
 Each manager then uses his own plans for managing his level in the